My University/Law Journey

 I went into my final year, with so much fire in me.
 I bought all the stationery in Tesco lol because I was the first.
 I picked all my modules very carefully (I have a separate post on this) I made a detailed plan of how I was going to study.
 I decided I was not going to miss a single class, a decision I followed through with.
 I made a routine, after class I’d sleep till 7pm.
 I’d wake up at seven, have dinner, go to the library at 11pm and study till 6am in the morning.
 I’d come back in the morning when my housemates would just be waking up.
 I remember them always being so confused, they weren’t studying law so they were always like “what were you reading till 6 in the morning?!”
 At the start of the semester, I also calculated my grades and my target.
 I needed to get a 72% average in my final year to graduate with a First Class, it was very high especially for law (where you’d be lucky to even get a 65 in anything) but my God was with me!
 We could do this!

 The first semester of my final year, I worked harder than I had in my three years of University combined.
 I hardly slept, most of the time I’d sleep for just five hours.
 There were times I felt like giving up but I just kept on going.
 There was no way I would work this hard and not do well.
 I gave that semester everything I had.
 Then my first semester results came back, I was praying for all firsts in all my four courses.
 Then what happened, I had only two firsts, not just that, my average that year was 68% and I needed a 72% average.
 I had only gone 3% higher even if I had worked ten times harder.
 I remember being so confused!
 What was I doing wrong?
 Then I did the math.
 I had only one semester left of University, now I needed a 76% average in my final (second) semester if I still wanted to graduate with a First Class.
 Now let me break this down for you, the grading for law is probably one of the weirdest things you’d come across.
 I remember having a 60 in my first year and taking it back to the lecturer because I was so upset and she told me I had done so well for law and she didn’t understand why I was complaining.
 I remember this guy in my class getting a 75 on our Equity & Trusts essay in second year and he pretty much became a superstar, everyone talked about him for weeks!
 Even I went to praise him myself.
 So a First Class in Law wasn’t something you just stumbled across, it was like a unicorn, very rare/impossible.
 When I was aiming for a 72% average, I’ll confess I was overreaching, but now, a 76 percent ?!
 Who was I kidding?
 This was the time in the story where you hung up your dancing shoes and just accepted your 2:1 like that.
 Reality suddenly started to sink in, I was never going to have a first class degree.
-I was so sad.

-After a while, I finally accepted my fate and then my second and final semester started.
+After a while, I accepted my fate and then my second and final semester started.
 My plan was to work hard and maintain a 2:1.
+As long as I didn't go below a 2:1, everything would be fine.
+That was the plan.
 Then from nowhere, two months towards the end of my degree, I felt this huge bout of discouragement.
 I had no idea where that came from but I know that I felt like giving up on my degree.
 I had come so close but yet I felt so much fear.
 I felt the kind of fear that even stopped me from reading.
 I had zero motivation to do anything school related.
 I didn't study for weeks.
 At a point, I started having thoughts like, "what if I fail" or "what if I don't even graduate."
 I went from trying to maintain a 2:1 to thinking I was going to fail my entire degree.
 Now I know that, that was the lie of the devil.
 I decided to speak to my mum and my close friends about it and they showered me with words of encouragement, especially my mum.
 My mum told me that I had two more months and I was almost there and I should just keep on going.
 One of my close friends called me from Amsterdam one evening.
 She had studied Law at Surrey as well and now she was doing her masters in Amsterdam.
 She told me not to worry and that I would get through it and we prayed together.
 After speaking to my mum and my close friends, that was the end of it.
 They gave me so much strength, and that phase came to an end.
 Did all my fears disappear completely?
 No they didn't.
 But in life, I have learnt that courage is not the absence of fear, it is the ability to face your fears.
 It is the ability to act in spite of your fears.
 Courage can simply be defined as an outward action opposite to an inward feeling.
 It is that decision to succeed despite all your fears of failing.
 It is that quiet voice that goes, "I'm gonna do it anyways" "I'm gonna try again."
 So I started working hard again and I made a decision, that this wasn't going to be a story of how I tried and failed, but it was going to be a story of how I tried and I succeeded.

 While at University, I attended the Hillsong Church in Guildford.
 What drew me to Hillsong was their modern approach to Christianity- the fact that they made church very enjoyable.
 I also found the people very genuine and relatable.
 I remember walking in the first day and the pastor was wearing ripped jeans lol, I was confused at first and then he started preaching and then I was like "Wow!
 I've found my people!"
 In my final year, I served on the Hillsong Church host team.
 So one day after the service, I was speaking to my friend on the host team who was doing his masters at Surrey.
 I told him I wanted to get a first class before, but I needed a 76% average and it was law so it was impossible to get.
 And his response baffled me, he said “you’ll get it!”
 I was like what?!
 He was so sure!
 In my mind I was like, you don’t know me!
 You don’t know my life!
 You don’t know what I’ve been through!!
 What do you mean I’ll get it?!
 He said, "because with man all things are impossible, but with God all things are possible."
 He repeated it again, he said “you’ll get it.”
 I was like “wait a minute” “you don’t get it, I worked my butt off in my first semester, I didn’t even believe I could work like that and I got a 68%, now I need a 76% which is almost a 10% jump, if I work any harder than I have already, I’d probably die lol, I’m telling you there’s nothing I can do again.”
 He said “who said you have to work harder?”
 He said “you’ve done the hard work already, what you need now is the faith work.”